LilacMeteorObservatory/MetDetPy/readme.md

 ### GPU Support

-The above packages enable MetDetPy to run properly, but the deep learning models are only supported on CPU devices.
+The above packages enable MetDetPy to run properly, but the deep learning models are only supported on CPU devices for Windows and Linux users.
 If you wish to utilize your GPU, you can additionally install or replace the onnxruntime-related libraries as follows:

-* **Windows/Linux Users (Recommended):** If you are using Windows or Linux, it is recommended to additionally install `onnxruntime_directml`.
+* **Recommended:** it is recommended to additionally install `onnxruntime-directml`.
 This library utilizes DirectX for model inference acceleration and is suitable for most GPUs (Nvidia, AMD, Intel, etc.).

-* **macOS Users (Recommended):** If you are using macOS, it is recommended to install `onnxruntime-silicon` instead of `onnxruntime`.
-This library utilizes CoreML for model inference acceleration.

 * **Nvidia GPU Users (Advanced):** If you are using Nvidia GPUs and have CUDA installed, you can install the matched version of `onnxruntime-gpu` instead of `onnxruntime`.
 This enables CUDA acceleration, which brings higher performance.

 #### ⚠️ Notice

-* When installing `onnxruntime-silicon` and `onnxruntime-gpu`, it is required to uninstall `onnxruntime` first.
+* For macOS users, since CoreML model inference acceleration is integrated into the latest version of `onnxruntime`, there is nothing to do to enable  GPU support.

-* In the current release version, it is `onnxruntime_directml` for Windows packages and `onnxruntime-silicon` for macOS packages.
+* In the current release version, it is `onnxruntime_directml` for Windows packages.
 Default CUDA support will be added when it is ready.

 ## Usage